RTHKKona/RegoAI/README.md

-# hotdogsalad
+# RegoAI

-this will be an application that retrieves the latest currency conversion rates and instantly converts the input to the desired currency.
+> This project is the development of an AI that can play the Blokus board game through algorithms and machine learning.